most-of-us/most-of-us.github.io/information.md

 The Universal Life Church Seminary has been working dilligently since its inception to meet the criterion for non-profit status with the IRS.
 I'm going to discuss how MOSTofUS meets each of these points.

 1) Distinct legal existence
 - The Ministry of Science & Technology in the United States will be incorporated in 2020.
-A President and Vice-President was selected at that time.
+A board of directors was selected at that time and have had regular meetings.
 2) Recognized creed and form of worship
-- We have a posted Declaration of Intent and Statement of Beliefs.
+- We have a posted [Declaration of Faith](/declarationoffaith/) and [Statement of Beliefs](/statementofbeliefs/).
 The congregation of this ministry get regular communication in the form of emails and website postings.
 3) Definite and distinct ecclesiastical government
-- A single President, then Vice-Presidents, then Leaders, then Members.
-All roles are considered associates of MOSTofUS.
+- As previously mentioned, we have a board of directors.
 4) Formal code of doctrine and discipline
 - Our doctrine is clear and concise: To Do That Which is Right.
 If any of our associates choose to ignore that doctrine, they can be removed from membership in the Ministry.
 5) Distinct religious history